kormax/apple-home-key-reader/README.md

 # Notes

 - This code is provided as-is.
 Considering the sensitive nature of authentication and security, I assume no responsibility for any issues that may arise while using this project;
-- Information is provided here for learning and DIY purposes only, usage in commercial applications is highly discouraged.
+- Information is provided here for learning and DIY purposes only, usage in commercial applications is highly discouraged;
-- Refrain from posting raw logs as they may contain sensitive information, such as reader private key, issuer id's, etc.
+- Refrain from posting raw logs as they may contain sensitive information, such as reader private key, issuer id's, etc;
 - If you find a bug, feel free to raise an issue;
+- Only support for PN532 is guaranteed, use other devices at your own risk.

 # Credits